9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 4. **Longtail**.
 Example: [snow albedo](https://duckduckgo.com/?q=snow+albedo).
 These plugins produce stand-alone data files based on APIs, web-crawling or existing databases and show instant answers based on full-text indexing.

-### Line by line example Goodie
+### A plugin line by line

-We will now walk through a complete Goodie line by line.
+We will now walk through a complete Goodie plugin line by line.
 The following is the full code block that works on the query [chars test](https://duckduckgo.com/?q=chars test).
+Don't worry about not getting it yet!

 ```perl